Ahmed-Amine-Soltani/terraform-gcp-cdn/README.md

 ------

-You can go to the examples folder, however the usage of the module could be like this in your own main.tf file:
+Basic usage of this module is as follows:

 ```hcl
 module "cdn" {